-Breaking The Bias: Meet The Women Of FedEx
+Breaking Gender Bias: Meet The Women Of FedEx

-From FedEx frontliners to aviation security to pilots, women are making a difference across the organization and challenging biases around women in logistics.
+From frontliners to aviation security and pilots, women at FedEx are making an impact across the organization and challenging gender biases in logistics.

-While Stefanie acknowledges gender and other biases may exist, she feels proud to work for FedEx, flying 777s.
+While Stefanie acknowledges gender discrimination other biases do exist, she feels proud to work for FedEx, flying 777s.

 “FedEx values and respects the contribution of all employees - including women - in the field of aviation.”

-Her advice to women who’d like to follow in her footsteps?
+Her advice for women who’d like to follow in her footsteps?

 “Let your performance speak for itself.
 It’s the best way to combat biases anyone may have.
 Be your best self.
 Treat people with dignity and respect.”